photo: Mike Kotsch

 Maintaining the enthusiasm of a fresh infatuation doesn’t get any easier once you decide you’re serious about Berlin.
 When I started uni, I felt suddenly surrounded by people who sometimes took their hometown for granted, or at least never had the chance to regard it with the boundless fascination of an expat.

-Whenever you feel less inspired and even getting jaded about your day to day hustle in B-town, rewind to why did you choose it.
+Whenever you feel less inspired and even getting jaded about your day to day hustle, rewind to why did you choose it.
 Don’t look to others – there’s no universal formula to make it work.
 After all, every relationship is different.